holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/08_emojis/lesson_plan.md

 ### Actual Lesson

+- Announcements:
+    - Test coming up
+    - Collect crosswords
 - Reflection
     - Bits, Binary, ASCII
     - Standards
+    - 1's and 0's don't mean anything until interpretted
+        - Show four hex digits
+            - how many bytes?
+            - What does it mean: in text, in colors, in number?
 - Emoji Riddles
     - house, candy, house -> "home sweet home"
 - Today going to explore how emojis are encoded